+Undergraduate Certificates Direct Embedded

-Undergraduate Certificates Direct Enrollment Embedded Certificate Medical Billing and Coding √ ✓
+Undergraduate Certificates Enrollment Certificate

+Medical Billing and Coding v v

 Medical Billing and Coding Certificate18

 Provides students with the knowledge and skills necessary to translate medical record documentation into coded procedures, services, and diagnoses for reimbursement.
 Students who complete this program are prepared to make a difference in the medical billing and coding field by implementing best practices related to anatomy and physiology, medical terminology, CPT-4, ICD-10-CM, HCPCS code sets and reimbursement methodologies.
 Upon completion of the certificate, students should be able to do the following: